 If you got as far down as this line, we know you’re already drooling like Pavlov’s dog right now.
 We get it.

-With so many incredibly tasty things to try in Japan, whittling a list down to a mere ten seems almost a disservice.
+With so many incredibly tasty things to try in Japan, whittling a list down to a mere ten does neither the nation nor reader true justice.

-Fear not.
-We have plenty more recommendations for other delicious Japanese food in Tokyo to get your teeth around in the “Best Foods” section in each of our Tokyo Travel Guide area pages:
+But fear not.
+We have plenty more recommendations for other delicious Japanese food in Tokyo to get sink your teeth into in the “Best Foods” section within each of our Tokyo Travel Guide Area Guide pages:

 See our Tokyo Guide!

 Also, don’t miss our overarching, ultimate Tokyo Travel Guide!
 This a culmination of a lifetime of travelling to Tokyo, condensed into one place!!